AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/managing-viewer-presets.md

    >After you type a value in the text field, tap elsewhere in the user interface to submit the change and close the virtual keyboard.
 If you tap Enter, no action occurs.

 1. Near the upper-right corner of the page, tap **[!UICONTROL Save]**.
 1. Publish your new viewer preset.
-You must publish the preset before you can use it on your website.
+It is necessary to publish the preset before you can use it on your website.

    See [Publishing Viewer Presets](#publishing-viewer-presets).

 ### Special considerations for creating an Interactive Viewer preset {#special-considerations-for-creating-an-interactive-viewer-preset}

-**About Display Modes for image thumbnails in the panel**
+**About Display Modes for image thumbnails in the panel**:

-When you create or edit an Interactive Video viewer preset, you have the choice of which Display mode setting to use when you select `InteractiveSwatches` from the **[!UICONTROL Selected Component]** pull-down menu under the **[!UICONTROL Behavior]** tab.
+When you create or edit an Interactive Video viewer preset, you have the choice of which Display mode setting to use.
+This choice occurs when you select `InteractiveSwatches` from the **[!UICONTROL Selected Component]** pull-down menu under the **[!UICONTROL Behavior]** tab.
 The Display mode you choose affects how and when thumbnails appear while the video is playing.
 You can choose either a `segment`Display mode (default) or a `continuous` Display mode.

 <table>
  <tbody>